Dear reader of ADxS.org, please excuse the disruption.

 • in male Wistar rats: reduced conditioning

 In male castrated SHR, testosterone increased the density of tyrosine hydroxylase-immunoreactive fibers (an indicator of innervation by catecholamines) in the frontal cortex more than in WKY.
-The authors see this as a possible explanation for the fact that high testosterone levels in adulthood do not increase ADHD symptoms in either SHR or men .82
+The authors see this as a possible explanation for the fact that high testosterone levels in adulthood do not increase ADHD symptoms in either SHR or men .83

-This also appears to affect ADHD symptoms.
+This also seems to affect ADHD symptoms.

 So far, however, studies have always examined sex as a proxy, without investigating the direct effect of hormones themselves on cognitive control and reinforcement learning.

-3.3.
+3.2.
 ADHD and externalizing symptoms correlate positively with prenatal testosterone exposure

 Overall, the research findings on finger length ratios suggest that prenatal testosterone exposure is positively associated with ADHD symptoms and possibly also with related traits such as externalizing problems and sensation seeking.
-However, contrary to the conclusion of Martel et al10, we cannot conclude from the study that this is primarily the case for boys.
+However, contrary to the conclusion of Martel et al11, we cannot conclude from the study that this is primarily the case for boys.

-Several studies investigated the finger length ratio (and thus indirectly the prenatal testosterone exposure) in clinically diagnosed samples of children with ADHD.
+Several studies investigated the finger length ratio (and thus indirectly prenatal testosterone exposure) in clinically diagnosed samples of children with ADHD.
 These studies thus indirectly addressed the hypothesis that higher prenatal testosterone exposure is associated with increased ADHD symptoms.
 The results are indifferent - at least with regard to gender.

 Increased prenatal testosterone exposure is (indirectly) indicated by a decreased ratio of index finger to ring finger length (index finger length divided by ring finger length, 2D:4D).
 A low 2D:4D ratio (i.e. high prenatal testosterone exposure) correlated in various studies with: